 13:38 – This lengthy portion of the episode begins the main theme: how to best prepare during test week.
 Specifically, the week is broken down chronologically, with this segment addressing common questions and concerns, as well as best practices, for the final 2-3 study days right up until the day before your exam.
 Dave and Jon pose several tricky student questions to get answers to some of the week’s most daunting decisions.

-A big portion of the final week, particularly the last 48 hours, centers on establishing the ideal mentality that all great test takers embrace, so there’s also talk about mindset and attitude.
+A big portion of the final week, particularly the last 48 hours, centers on establishing the ideal mentality that all great test takers embrace.
+So, there’s also talk about mindset and attitude.
 For a look at some of our favorite videos and articles on mentality, check out this blog post that Dave put together!

 There are also some tips on what to do if you find yourself struggling to fall asleep that night, including the risks of self-medicating and the restful benefits of meditation (which Jon claims he can sit still long enough to practice).

-1:08:50 to 1:29:39: Which brings us to the morning of the exam.
+1:08:50 – Which brings us to the morning of the exam.
 In additional to some general guidelines to follow concerning your routine and game plan, Jon and Dave also discuss what to expect at the test center, how to engage (or not) with your fellow test takers, and how to foster the type of self-confidence that will allow you to overcome any struggles.

 They also talk about a morning-of warm up—including pros and cons.
 Jon gives a detailed look at his personal warm up process and what makes it so beneficial.

 1:29:40 – The truth is that everyone, no matter how well prepared, feels anxious before and during the LSAT.
 The trick is channeling that nervous energy into something useful, making it a productive attribute rather than a distracting hindrance.
 Dave and Jon give practical, actionable advice on how to recognize and combat test anxiety while at your test center.
 This will allow you to succeed even when you’re uneasy.